 We’re happy to be able to provide our service to members of the communities where we both grew up, and we’re passionate about the natural beauty of the great state of Minnesota.
 We see Driven Wild as a means of preserving a peaceful existence between people and animals.
 Learn more about Driven Wild by contacting us.

-Our first dog, Duke, is a Lab mix who loves the water.
-He is seven years old, and he has been trained to haze geese for several years.
+Blaze is a Border Collie who loves the water.
+He is two years old, and he has been trained to haze geese since he was a puppy.

 Hard at Work